TMJ jaw and facial pain are part of a group of symptoms related to TMD.

 When a case is more severe, the neuromuscular general dentist may also use jaw tracking devices and electromyography to monitor muscle activity and ensure the muscles reach their true comfortable position.

 Once the symptoms of TMD are relieved, then the second phase of treatment can begin.
 Phase II therapy involves changing the bite to coincide with the comfortable muscle position established during the first phase of treatment.
 Treatment options in this phase include fabrication of an overlay partial/appliance or adjustment of the natural tooth structure when the bite is only slightly out of line.
-When the teeth are aesthetically and structurally sound, neuromuscular orthodontics can be performed by a specially trained dentist such as Dr. Randi Green.
+When the teeth are aesthetically and structurally sound, neuromuscular orthodontics and the use of facial growth appliance can be performed by a specially trained TMJ dentist such as Dr. Randi Green.
 If aesthetic changes are indicated in addition to bite correction, custom-made porcelain restorations are used to rehabilitate the bite to the new position.

-Through this rigorous training, Dr. Green has helped dozens of patients in southwest, Missouri, Northwest Arkansas, and east Oklahoma manage their TMJ pain symptoms.
+Through this rigorous training, Dr. Green has helped dozens of patients in southwest, Missouri, Northwest Arkansas, Oklahoma, and across the United States manage their TMJ pain symptoms.
 She exhibits her commitment to excellence in education and practices this passion and knowledge while caring for her patients.

 Springfield Smile Doctor | Dr. Randi Green DMD LVIF